 The Great Cholesterol Myth by Jonny Bowden is a great book on this topic.

-Red meat and eggs are the most nutritious dense foods on the planet.
-Red meat is filled with vitamins, minerals, protein and healthy fats.
-Not a single controlled study proves any link between eating red meat and increased cancer risk.
+Meat doesn’t cause cancer.
+Red meat is a very nutrient dense food, filled with vitamins, minerals, protein and healthy fats.
+Not a single controlled study proves any link between eating red meat and a significant increased cancer risk.

-Humans have been eating red meat for at least 200,000 years.
+Humans have been eating red meat for millions of years.
 Our brain size increased to its current size because of the quantities of fatty red meat our ancestors consumed.
-Given the very long history of humanity eating all the red meat it could hunt down and kill, it seems unlikely that eating red meat leads to anything other than good health.
+Given the very long history of humanity eating all the red meat it could hunt down and kill, it seems highly unlikely that eating red meat leads to anything other than good health.

 Your body naturally produces hundreds of times more nitrites in your saliva each day than you could possibly get if you ate nothing but processed meat all day.